IsmaelHA/OptimizationTrader/README.md

 ## Project Overview

-SentientTrader is designed to combine classical technical analysis with AI models such as RNNs, LLMs, and Reinforcement Learning to create a modular and extensible trading bot framework.
+OptimizationTrader is designed to combine classical technical analysis with AI models such as RNNs, LLMs, and Reinforcement Learning to create a modular and extensible trading bot framework.

 The project aims to provide hands-on experience in: